cybercongress/foundation/euler-foundation/foundation.md

     3. Initialize Creator Role
     4. Initialize Burner Role
     5. Grant permission to Burn as Token Manager
-    6. Set the cyber~Congress Agent as a apps manager on Kernel in the Foundation
+    6. Set the cyber~Congress Agent as an apps manager on Kernel in the Foundation
     7. Burn the service account token in the Foundation DAO
     8. Transfer tokens from the Congress Agent to the Auction contract
     9. Load Auction